Milford

 Milford is a coastal city in New Haven County, Connecticut, United States, between New Haven and Bridgeport.
 The population was 50,558 at the 2020 United States Census.
 The city includes the village of Devon and the borough of Woodmont.
 Milford is part of the South Central Connecticut Planning Region and New York metropolitan area.

-This area was occupied by indigenous peoples for thousands of years.
-At the time of English encounter, it was territory of the Paugusset (Algonquian-speaking tribe).
+When the English first encountered the territory, the Paugusset (Algonquian-speaking tribe) predominated.
 English colonists affiliated with the contemporary New Haven Colony purchased land which today comprises Milford, Orange, and West Haven on February 1, 1639, from Ansantawae, chief of the local Paugusset.
 They knew the area as Wepawaug, named for the small river which runs through the town.
-Later the settlers named streets in both Milford and Orange as Wepawaug.
+The English built a grist mill by the Wepawaug River in 1640.
+Streets in Milford and Orange were later named "Wepawaug".

 In 1899, the "Memorial Bridge" ("stone bridge and tower commemorating the town's history and founders") replaced the last mill over the Wepawaug, which had closed in 1894.
 The bridge was described as "simple in design, its broad copings surmounted with rough hewn blocks of granite, bearing the names of the first settlers.
 There are ten blocks on the south and twenty on the north coping.
 At each end of the former is a stone four feet wide by five and a half high."
 It is located where Broad Street crosses the Wepawaug River.